Manuel Margot Player Props: Rays vs. Astros

 Manuel Margot At The Plate

-- Margot is hitting .190 with two doubles, two home runs and three walks.
+- Margot is hitting .180 with two doubles, two home runs and four walks.

-- Margot has had a base hit in 10 of 20 games this year, and multiple hits once.
+- In 10 of 21 games this year, Margot has had at least one hit, including one game with multiple hits.

-- In 20 games played this year, he has hit a homer in two of them.
+- He has homered in two of 21 games played this year, and in 2.9% of his plate appearances.

-- In five games this season (25.0%), he has scored, including multiple runs twice.
+- In five games this year (23.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.